subatomicglue/behringer-td3-editor/README.md

-# SubatomicTD3ditor - an Editor/Programmer for the Behringer TD3 running on Raspberry Pi Touchscreen
+# Unlock the potential of your Behringer TD3 synthesizer

-**Unlock the potential of your Behringer TD3 synthesizer**
+**SubatomicTD3ditor is an Editor/Programmer for the Behringer TD3 running on Raspberry Pi Touchscreen**

 A standalone pattern editor for the Behringer TD3.
 - Dedicated Hardware Appliance w/ Touchscreen Display (Raspberry Pi based, Resilient read-only file system)